jimfinnis/completer/README.md

 ### Basic usage
-A full example of a simple command completer can be found in `commandCompleterExample.cpp`.
+A full example of a simple command completer can be found in [commandCompleterExample.cpp](commandCompleterExample.cpp).
 This allows each word in the input to be completed from a list of permitted words, given as an array of strings terminated by a NULL.
 This sets up two different iterators for the first item and the others, demonstrating context-sensitive completion.

 ### File completion
-The file `fileCompleterExample.cpp` contains a file completion iterator, which is rather more complex than the previous example.
+The file [fileCompleterExample.cpp](fileCompleterExample.cpp) contains a file completion iterator, which is rather more complex than the previous example.

 The iterator uses the EditLine internal function